bart-kroon/TM1/doc/configuring.md

     * 4, 5: frame width and height.
 * **inputOccupancyVideoFramePathFmt**: the path format of the uncompresed occupancy video data (OVD), consumed by the Decoder for out-of-band video decoding, e.g. for testing alternative video codecs, with the same placeholders as `inputGeometryVideoFramePathFmt`.
 * **inputTextureVideoFramePathFmt**: the path format of the uncompresed attribute video data (AVD) with attribute ID `ATTR_TEXTURE`, consumed by the Decoder for out-of-band video decoding, e.g. for testing alternative video codecs, with the same placeholders as `inputGeometryVideoFramePathFmt`.
+* **inputPackedVideoFramePathFmt**: the path format of the uncompresed packed video data (PVD), consumed by the Decoder for out-of-band video decoding, with the same placeholders as `inputGeometryVideoFramePathFmt`.
 * **inputTransparencyVideoFramePathFmt**: the path format of the uncompresed attribute video data (AVD) with attribute ID `ATTR_TRANSPARENCY`, with the same placeholders as `inputGeometryVideoFramePathFmt`.
 * **inputGeometryVsbPathFmt**: the path format of the geometry video sub-bitstream, consumed by the Multiplexer, with placeholders:
     * 0: number of input frames,